markstringer-dti/markstringer-dti.github.io/dti.md

 What's N?
 On a "good" project N is two or three.
 I've seen lots of projects where N is 7 or 8.
 On the project that I just told you about where the Scrum Master brought up the "2" on the screen, N was somewhere between 25 and 50!

 Maybe I'm wrong.
 Maybe your project is fine.
-Maybe you're reading a book called "Delivering the Impossible" out of curiosity of what it would be like to work on one of those projects that seems impossible.
+Maybe you're reading a book called "Delivering the Impossible" out of idle curiosity.
+You wonder what it would be like to work on one of those projects that seems impossible.
+But your project?
+Your project is fine!
 Maybe.

 But if your project isn't fine, what are you going to do about it?
 Telling it like it is,  as the Scrum Master in the story tried to, doesn't seem to work that well.
 In that case, it resulted in the hiring of someone to specifically stop the bosses in New York being told the truth.

 Someone senior might have well promised something that is impossible to deliver.
 Getting them to deliver anything near that might be a difficult process, requiring careful handling.
 But for the team that's doing the work, it's almost never a bad thing for them to know the truth as soon as possible.
-If you're in charge of that team, you should making sure that all of the chances to keep everything transparent (stand ups, retrospectives and show and tells) are happening.
+If you're in charge of that team, you should keep the windscreen clean.
+You should take every chance  to make sure things are transparent.
+This means making sure that the meetings which aid transparency are happening.
+It means that people feel free to talk in the stand-up about any problems that they're coming across.
+It means people feel comfortable speaking out in retrospectives about anything else that might be bothering them.
+It means that show and tells are honest about progress and show working software.

 The second thing is to understand that shouting out bad news in front of fifty people might not be the best way of communicating it.